Bhimgouda/test/challenge-2.md

 All the coco variables when declared with a particular type are initialized with **zero/default values**

-When they are used as function arguments or variable assignments, their values are not copied over to the new variable, unlike reference variables such as mappings and arrays that share a common memory address, allowing changes made to one variable to reflect in the other.
+When they are used as function arguments or variable assignments, their values are not copied over to the new variable, unlike reference datatypes (eg: mappings, arrays) that share a common memory address, allowing changes made to one variable to reflect in the other.

 **Note** - _You can't start a variable name with a number_